PersonaDooM/Aabas/Cryptography-Class/Assessments/Assignment/Practical_test/Practical_test_2/README.md

 > photo

+- We need to identify if the file is save or not.

 ---

 ### 🔎 2.
 Static Analysis with DIE

 Open `DIE` and upload the file to see the structure.

+> Use DIE to identify how the `.exe` file was packed or compiled.

 ```text